G Line (Los Angeles Metro)

-The G Line (formerly the Orange Line) is a bus rapid transit line in Los Angeles, California, operated by the Los Angeles County Metropolitan Transportation Authority (Metro).
+The G Line (formerly the Orange Line) is a bus rapid transit line in Los Angeles, California, operated by Los Angeles Metro.
 It operates between Chatsworth and North Hollywood stations in the San Fernando Valley.
-The 17.7 mi G Line uses a dedicated, exclusive right-of-way for the entirety of its route with 17 stations located at approximately 1 mi intervals; fares are paid via TAP cards at vending machines on station platforms before boarding to improve performance.
-It is one of the two lines in the Los Angeles Metro Busway system.
+The 17.7 mi G Line uses a dedicated, exclusive right of way for the entirety of its route with 17 stations located at approximately 1 mi intervals; fares are paid via TAP cards at vending machines on station platforms before boarding to improve performance.
+It is one of the two lines in the Los Angeles Metro Busway system, along with the J Line.

-The line, which opened on October 29, 2005, follows part of the Southern Pacific Railroad's former Burbank Branch Line, which provided passenger rail service from 1904 to 1920; it was subsequently used by Pacific Electric streetcars from 1911 to 1952.
-At North Hollywood station, the G Line connects with the B Line subway, which offers service to Downtown Los Angeles via Hollywood.
-The Metro Orange Line bicycle path runs alongside part of the route.
+The line, which opened on October 29, 2005, follows part of the Southern Pacific Transportation Company's former Burbank Branch Line, which provided passenger rail service from 1904 to 1920; it was subsequently used by Pacific Electric streetcars from 1911 to 1952.
+At North Hollywood station, the G Line connects with the B Line subway, which offers service to again Downtown Los Angeles via Hollywood.
+The G Line Bikeway runs alongside part of the route.

 In 2020, the line was renamed from Orange Line to the G Line while retaining the color orange in its square icon as part of a complete renaming of lines by Metro.